 Now that your pool is balanced and cleaned, you can add winterizing chemicals while your filter and pump are still operational.

-Check the directions on your winter chemicals before proceeding or ask us for help.
+Check the directions on your winter chemicals before proceeding or ask us for advice.

 4. Backwash and Clean Filter and Pump